 Co-Curricular Core Requirements

-Students will engage in both breadth and depth experiences on campus and in the community in the above domains.
-To find out where your current and future involvement fits, set up an appointment with Kristin Ramey and checkout the description of possible experience in the attachment below.
+Students will engage in both breadth and depth experiences in the above domains.
+To find out where your current and future involvement fits, set up an appointment.

 How do I get involved?

-If interested finding out more, fill out the following interest form (be sure to log in to Campus LINK using your UC username) or contact SALD call 513.556.6115, or stop by at 455 Steger Student Life Center.
+If interested finding out more, fill out the following interest form (be sure to log in to Campus LINK using your UC username) or contact SALD (call 513.556.6117 or stop by at 671 Steger Student Life Center).
 At the meeting, we will discuss your current and future co-curricular involvement outside of the classroom to discuss how it could apply to the practicum hours as part of the certificate.
 To learn more about Organizational Leadership, checkout the department website and to declare your intent on obtaining the certificate complete the form.

 Student Leadership Certificate Learning Outcomes